jpegleg/giant-spellbook/README.md

 The hash of the MBR is not printed, but the actual byte array of the first sector is, and the final BLAKE2B-512 includes that data in the hash along with all the other component hashes as input.
 The final BLAKE2B-512 will change if any of the components change (including the MBR if using 'attest_mbr').
 While this attestation is not comprehensive, it is useful baseline data, and can be helpful when doing tasks like confirming maintenance done for the kernel, or doing forensic comparisons of hosts.

+The firmware is read recursively from the `/lib/firmware` and `/usr/lib/firmware` locations on linux, and from `/usr/standalone/firmware` and `/System/Library/CoreServices/Firmware Updates` on MacOS.
+OpenBSD will read firmware from `/etc/firmware`.
+_Note that MacOS has some firmware that is protected and cannot be read, so we aren't able to reach all of the firmware on MacOS._

 Parse all DER and PEM format certificates from a file: